 #8: Free Dog Harness Pattern: The Padded T-Shape Harness with a Quick-Release Buckle

-This is a T-shape padded harness — black nylon webbing layered under a strip of red fleece padding that wraps the straps where they press against your dog’s chest and back.
-The shape distributes pressure across the body instead of the throat, and that quick-release side-release buckle at the chest makes getting it on and off stupid easy.
+Well, this is a T-shape padded harness.
+The black is the nylon webbing while the red fleece is the padding that wraps the straps where they lay against your dog’s chest and back.
+A T-shape distribution of pressure to the body instead of the throat.
+And that quick-release side-release buckle at the chest makes it easy to get on and off your dog.

-You’ll cut two pieces for this: a long vertical strap (roughly 14–16 inches for a medium dog) and a shorter horizontal chest strap (about 10–12 inches).
-The red fleece padding sits on top of the 1-inch black polypropylene webbing — sew it down the edges with a straight stitch.
-The buckle connects both straps at the center point, so the whole thing clicks together in one spot.
+Cut two pieces to make a: a. a long vertical strap.
+The strap should be approximately 14–16 inches long for a medium size dog and a shorter horizontal chest strap that is approximately 10–12 inches long.
+The red fleece covers the 1-inch black polypropylene webbing.
+Sew the red fleece to the webbing around the edge with a straight stitch.
+The buckle joins both straps together in the centre.

-Honest tip from experience — I made my first version without the fleece lining and my dog had a little rub mark after a walk.
-Adding even a thin layer of fleece made a huge difference.
+Obrigado! É uma tipificação fabulosa!!
+I did the first version without the fleece lining and my dog had a rub mark after a walk.
+Even adding a thin layer of fleece made a huge difference!

 📸 Photo credit: Instagram @doggie_bandannas